It depends on your competition

 The UCAT is scored on a total of 3,600.
 For each of the 4 sections, students are scored on a scaled score of 300-900.

 A good UCAT score will change every year.
-In 2020, the average UCAT score was 2511 according to the official UCAT statistics.
+In 2020, the average UCAT score was 2511.
 A score of 2730 would have put you in the top 20% of all test takers, whereas 2850 was the 9th decile or top 10%.
 A few Prep Zone students scored above 3,000 (an excellent score!) in the last testing cycle: that put them in the 96th percentile and allowed them to interview with their top choices.

 For UK applicants, a score of between 2560 to 2700 is good and anything above that would be considered an excellent score.